 I will be using CentOS 7 for the demonstration of the steps from this article but the same steps can be executed on Red Hat Linux 7 as well.
 Before we start with the steps to install ssl certificate, let us understand Certificate Authority.
 There are a number of free and commercial CA packages available to generate self signed certificates.
 The OpenSSL command-line tool even provides all of the functionality required to set up a minimal CA that can be used in a small organization.

 - how to create a self signed certificate fi.e. install SSL certificate use by your Certificate Authority (CA),

 - how to build a configuration file that OpenSSL can use for your Certificate Authority (CA), and

 - how to issue certificates and CRLs with your Certificate Authority (CA).

-The very first thing we need to do to get a self signed certificate is install
+The very first thing we need to install ssl certificate and to get a self signed certificate is to install

 openssl and it’s dependency rpms using

 yum command on your Red Hat or CentOS Linux host

 Environment for Your Certificate Authority